ibm-cloud-docs/EventStreams/eventstreams159.md

 The mirroring selection is made based on the topic names on the source cluster via patterns.
 It is advised that you think carefully about the names of the topics on your source cluster taking into account the advice from the [Considerations when sharing clusters between multiple entities](#sharing_clusters) section.

 With well structured topic names, such as adding a prefix to topics that are part of the same group or application, it is easy to control mirroring.
-With such a naming convention in place any future topics matching the pattern will automatically be mirrored without the need for additional changes.
+With such a naming convention in place, any future topics matching the pattern will automatically be mirrored without the need for additional changes.
 The topic selection is in the form of a list of regex patterns.
 While more complex regex is supported, the following examples show enabling mirroring for all topics whose name has the prefix `accounting` or `hr`.

 Firstly via the CLI: